 Biting into one just reminds me of autumn and leaves changing, cool crisp mornings, grey skies and apple picking.

 Usually, apple cinnamon muffins have chunks of apples, which is delicious.

 However, my daughter does not like chunks of anything in her muffins…unless it’s chunks of chocolate!
 I totally understand.

-So I made these delicious Jumbo Apple Cinnamon Muffins with zero chunks of apples.
+So I made these delicious Gluten Free Apple Muffins with zero chunks of apples.